viromelab/tracespipe/README.md

 ### 5.3 Encrypt and Decrypt NGS data: ###

 TRACESPipe supports secure encryption of genomic data.
-This allows outsourcing of the sequecing service while maintaing secure transmission and storage of the files.
+This allows outsourcing of the sequencing service while maintaining secure transmission and storage of the files.

 #### 5.3.1 Encrypt ####